 DIASTOLE ECONOMIC AND MARKET COMMENT

 Partner, Diastole Wealth Management

-News and information presented here was gathered from sources believed, but not guaranteed, to be accurate, including (but not limited to) The Wall Street Journal, The New York Times, The Washington Post, USA Today, JPMorgan Chase, Bloomberg, Barron’s, MarketWatch, Axios, Morning Brew, Business Insider, Yahoo Finance, The Economist, Bloomberg, CNBC, CNN, Reuters, and The Associated Press.
-If you have questions, please call us at 203.458.5229.
+News and information presented here was gathered from sources believed, but not guaranteed, to be reliable, including (but not limited to) The Wall Street Journal, The Washington Post, The New York Times, Barron’s, MarketWatch, The Economist, Bloomberg, Business Insider, Axios, Market Brew, Yahoo Finance, Market Brief, CNBC, CNN, Reuters, and the Associated Press.
+If you have questions, please call us at 203.458.5220.

+DIASTOLE ECONOMIC AND MARKET COMMENT